varnish/Varnish-Book/varnish_book.rst

    - /voucher/ - Only leave the voucher-cookie.
    - etc.

+..
+TODO for the author: update vcl_fetch for vcl_backend_fetch.

 - Once you have a URL scheme that works, add the req.http.cookie to the cache hash in `vcl_hash`: ``hash_data(req.http.cookie);``.
 - Never cache a `Set-Cookie` header.
 Either remove the header before caching or do not cache the object at all.
 - Avoid using ``return (deliver);`` more than once in `vcl_fetch`.
 Instead, finish up with something similar to::

      if (beresp.ttl > 0s) {
              unset beresp.http.set-cookie;